nosas/blog/toonvision/classification/article.md

 - Use a learning rate scheduler (callback)
 - Add a learning rate decay factor to the optimizer

-I'll use the optimizer's `lr_decay` argument to implement the learning rate decay in training.
+I'll use the optimizer's `decay` argument to implement the learning rate decay in training.

 ```python
 from keras.callbacks import LearningRateScheduler